easylaser/OxyPlotNoesisGUI/README.md

 other than that.

 This is still very much a work in progress.
-There is a LOT of code that is commented out to get the project to compile, and a lot of things will probably not work at all or start falling apart if when changing even simple things.
+There is a LOT of code that is commented out to get the project to compile, and a lot of things will probably not work at all or start falling apart if changing even simple things.

 Any contributions are welcome!